 Abstract

 This study was designed to determine the phytochemical constituents and antibacterial activity of aqueous and ethanolic extract of Syzygium aromaticum (clove) seed at varying concentrations; against Staphylococcus aureus, Escherichia coli, Streptococcus pneumonia, and Pseudomonas sp.
 Preliminary phytochemical screening of the S. aromaticum extracts was done using standard analytical methods.
 The aqueous and ethanol extracts of S. aromaticum were evaluated for antimicrobial activities against the isolates using agar well diffusion and broth dilution assay.
-The results of the phytochemical components revealed the presence of Alkaloids, flavanoids, Tannins, saponins, Glycosides, Terpenoids, and Phenol in the extracts.
+The results of the phytochemical components revealed the presence of Alkaloids, Flavonoids, Tannins, Saponins, Glycosides, Terpenoids, and Phenol in the extracts.

-Ethanol extract of

-S. aromaticum displayed antibacterial activity against all the tested organisms with the highest activity (24mm at 100mg/ml concentration) on Pseudomonas sp.
-The aqueous extract of clove was found to be less active, though, it was active against all the organisms tested, with the highest activity on E. coli (2omm at 100mg/mL concentration).
+Ethanol extract ofS. aromaticum displayed antibacterial activity against all the tested organisms with the highest activity (24mm at 100mg/ml concentration) on Pseudomonas sp.
+The aqueous extract of clove was found to be less active, though, it was active against all the organisms tested, with the highest activity on E. coli (20mm at 100mg/mL concentration).
 Both the aqueous and ethanolic extracts showed MIC at 6.25 mg/mL on all the tested isolates except the aqueous extract against E. coli which showed MIC at 12.5 mg/ml.
 MBC was only observed on ethanolic extract against Salmonella sp. and S. aureus both at 6.25 mg/ml.
 The results provide a scientific basis for the centuries-old traditional usage of S. aromaticum.

+You need to rewrite the abstract: start with the introduction then aim/objective then methodology then results and at the end conclusion.

 keywords: Syzygium aromaticum, Antibacterial activity, Phytochemicals, Agar well diffusion.

-Introduction: Infectious disease is accounted as the world’s leading cause of premature death killing almost 50,000 people every day.
+Introduction: Infectious disease is accounted as the world’s leading cause of premature death killing almost 50,000 people every day (Reference…).
 Morbidity and mortality continue to be a major problem in many developing countries, especially among children.
-Infection that occurs due to many pathogenic bacteria such as Escherichia sp., Staphylococcus sp., Strepyococcus sp., and Salmonella sp., are most common.
+Infection that occurs due to many pathogenic bacteria such as Escherichia sp., Staphylococcus sp., Strepyococcus sp., and Salmonella sp., are most common (Reference…).
 Antibiotics normally treat infectious diseases and nosocomial infections.
 Antibiotics are substances produced by microorganisms or might be fully/ partly prepared by chemical synthesis.
 They inhibit the growth of microorganisms in minimal concentration.
 Antibiotics may be microbial origin or purely synthetic or semi-synthetic.
-They may either kill microorganisms outright or simply prevent their antimicrobial activity.
+They may either kill microorganisms outright or simply prevent their antimicrobial activity (Reference…).
 They may inhibit cell wall synthesis, Protein synthesis, nucleic acid synthesis, enzymatic activity, and folate metabolism or damage cytoplasmic membrane (Kapoor et al., 2017)

 Clove belongs to the tree Eugenia caryophyllata (Syzygium aromaticum) and is used as a spice in almost all the world’s fare.
-It has a very major role in the spice trade and is highly appreciated for its therapeutic properties.
-The oil of cloves has been used in a variety of health conditions including indigestion, generalized stress, parasitic infestations, cough, toothaches, headache, and blood impurities.
-The expert pane German Commission recently approved the use of its essential oil as a topical antiseptic and anesthetic.
-It has also been used for nausea and vomiting, while in tropical Asia, it has been given to treat such diverse infections as malaria, cholera, and tuberculosis.
+It has a very major role in the spice trade and is highly appreciated for its therapeutic properties (Reference…).
+The oil of cloves has been used in a variety of health conditions including indigestion, generalized stress, parasitic infestations, cough, toothaches, headache, and blood impurities (Reference…).
+The expert pane German Commission recently approved the use of its essential oil as a topical antiseptic and anesthetic (Reference…).
+It has also been used for nausea and vomiting, while in tropical Asia, it has been given to treat such diverse infections as malaria, cholera, and tuberculosis (Reference…).
 The main objective of the study is to evaluate the antibacterial activity of the essential oil of S. aromaticum against selected bacteria and to conduct phytochemical screening of the clove bud extract in ethanol solvents.

 Materials and method: